Prison overtime costing state millions

 In the short term, overtime will cost taxpayers even more: Before the recent raises, it cost 15% more to pay overtime than it did to hire a new employee.
 The raises — which also supercharge overtime pay – boost that difference to about 55%, Frakes said.

-“It will always be more economical to find and hire and onboard new people,” Frakes said.
+“It will always be more economical to find and hire and onboard new people,” he said.
 “That’s been our emphasis all along, to reduce mandatory overtime to the bare minimum.”

 These overtime payments pad paychecks.
 They can also contribute to burnout, fatigue and high turnover rates among prison staff, say experts and former guards — especially because overtime work often becomes mandatory for essential prison employees.